 Follow these tips for the best chance of success:

-Math is such a big subject that it can be difficult to revise for.
+Math can be difficult to revise for.

 If you set a goal to practice just one math problem a day, you have made the prospect far less scary.